 Member States in the European Union are losing billions of euros in value-added tax (VAT) revenues because of tax fraud and inadequate tax collection systems.
 The VAT Gap, which is the difference between expected VAT revenues and VAT actually collected, provides an estimate of revenue loss due to tax fraud, tax evasion and tax avoidance, but also due to bankruptcies, financial insolvencies or miscalculations.

-In 2015, Member States’ estimated VAT Gaps ranged from -1.4% in Sweden, to 37.18% in Romania.
+In 2016, Member States’ estimated VAT Gaps ranged from 0.85% in Luxembourg, to 35.88% in Romania.